finom/finom/README.md

 My name is Andrii (also Andrey) Gubanov.
 I live in the open-source universe since 2011.
 Most of my projects can be found on my page [opensource.gubanov.eu](https://opensource.gubanov.eu/).
 The highlighted projects are:

-- [vovk.ts](https://github.com/finom/vovk) - a compact, zero-dependency library that constructs Next.js 13+ App Route Handlers from decorated classes
+- [vovk.ts](https://github.com/finom/vovk) - a compact, zero-dependency library inspired by NestJS that constructs Next.js 13+ App Route Handlers from decorated classes
 - [use-change](https://github.com/finom/use-change) - the new and the most simple state management library for React.
 - [tsimmes](https://github.com/finom/tsimmes) - the tiniest function for DOM elements selection.
 - [github-embed](https://github.com/finom/github-embed) - a tool that allows to embed files from any Github repository on any HTML page.